Agriculture plays a pivotal role in the Bangladesh economy and in the lives of the vast majority of the population.

 The agriculture sector accounts for more than half of employment in Bangladesh.
 Notwithstanding its transformation from a country of chronic food shortages to one of net food grain self-sufficiency, Bangladesh still faces very substantial food security challenges.
 While poverty is steadily declining, many people still live below the poverty line.

 Recently, Bangladesh has made impressive progress in achieving national food security.
 Investments in agricultural research have played a pivotal role in driving productivity increases of major crops.
-The ongoing challenge is to improve productivity of low-lying areas and rainfed cropping systems and increase rural incomes.
+The ongoing challenge is to improve the sustainability of agricultural production, productivity of low-lying areas and rainfed cropping systems, and increase rural incomes.
 This goal is adversely affected by increasing seasonal climate variability, reduced freshwater river flows and seawater intrusion.

 Key priorities for Bangladesh (National Agriculture Policy 2018) that align with ACIAR objectives are: